 This SEND Information Report should be read alongside the school’s SEND Policy, the Equalities Information and Objectives and the Accessibility Plan.

-- Mrs Lisa Jackson is the Headteacher and key contact for SEND, she can be contacted either by email at firstname.lastname@example.org or telephone on 01388 730283.
+- Miss Marr (EYFS and KS1) and Miss Dobson (KS2) are the key contacts for SEND.
+They can be contacted either by email at email@example.com or telephone on 01388 730283.

 - The Special Education Needs Governor can be contacted by emailing the school as above.